Posted by Patrick Muschamp on 11 05 2014 11:32 AM

 Step 4 - A/C Condenser / Radiator Support.
 If the customer has removed the front bumper at this time, they should be able to see the A/C condenser (if applicable) and the radiator support.

 Will the A/C condenser affect fitment in any way?

 Will the intercooler come into contact with the radiator support?

-Step 5 - Piping Diamater.
-If the vehicle comes with an intercooler from the factory, take a look the diameter and compare that to the inlet/outlet sizes of the Mishimoto Universal Intercooler the customer plans on purchasing.
-Generally, the customer will want avoid unnecesary restrictions.
-If the customer has 3" hot side piping and 3.25" cold side piping, an intercooler with an inlet/outlet of 2.5" would be less than ideal.
+Step 5 - Piping Diameter.
+If the vehicle comes with an intercooler from the factory, take a look at the diameter and compare that to the inlet/outlet sizes of the Mishimoto Universal Intercooler.
+Generally, the customer will want to avoid unnecessary restrictions.
+If the customer has 3" hot-side piping and 3.25" cold-side piping, an intercooler with an inlet/outlet of 2.5" would be less than ideal.

 If the vehicle does not come with an intercooler from the factory, it is up to the customer to determine the best intercooler piping sizes for their application.
 Unfortunately, Mishimoto does not currently sell universal intercooler piping.